Parents and Students Useful InformationUseful Links to the RMS for Students and Parents

 Learners may not understand or be able to comprehend your experience and knowledge which is gained over many years of constant driving.

-We see a lot of students that may start out doing 10 instructed driving lessons.
+Some students may start out doing 10 instructed driving lessons at the beginning of their driving.

 These can equate to 30 log book hours but are really only 10 hours of practical driving if that.
-Some may only end with 5 hours depending on the driving school.
+Some may only end up with 5 hours practical driving experience depending on the driving school they use.

 After 50 standard driving hours (according to the logbook) students then go and do “a safer driver course” which then gets them another 20 hours but in fact may only be 30 mins of practical driving.